-"The preparations and instruments are these: We have large and deep caves of several depths; the deepest are sunk 600 fathoms; and some of them are digged and made under great hills and mountains; so that if you reckon together the depth of the hill and the depth of the cave, they are, some of them, above three miles deep.
-For we find that the depth of a hill and the depth of a cave from the flat are the same thing; both remote alike from the sun and heaven's beams, and from the open air.
-These caves we call the lower region.
-And we use them for all coagulations, indurations, refrigerations, and conservations of bodies.
-We use them likewise for the imitation of natural mines and the producing also of new artificial metals, by compositions and materials which we use and lay there for many years.
-We use them also sometimes (which may seem strange) for curing of some diseases, and for prolongation of life, in some hermits that choose to live there, well accommodated of all things necessary, and indeed live very long; by whom also we learn many things.
+"The Preparations and Instruments are these.
+We have large and deep caves of several depths: the deepest are sunk six hundred fathom: and some of them are digged and made under great hills and mountains: so that if you reckon together the depth of the hill and the depth of the cave, they are (some of them) above three miles deep.
+For we find, that the depth of a hill, and the depth of a cave from the flat, is the same thing; both remote alike, from the sun and heaven's beams. and from the open air.
+These caves we call the Lower Region; and we use them for all coagulations, indurations, refrigerations, and conservations of bodies.
+We use them likewise for the imitation of natural mines; and the producing also of new artificial metals, by compositions and materials which we use, and lay there for many years.
+We use them also sometimes, (which may seem strange,) for curing of some diseases, and for prolongation of life in some hermits that choose to live there, well accommodated of all things necessary, and indeed live very long; by whom also we learn many things.

-"We have burials in several earths, where we put divers cements, as the Chinese do their porcelain.
+"We have burials in several earths, where we put diverse cements, as the Chineses do their porcellain.
 But we have them in greater variety, and some of them more fine.
-We also have great variety of composts and soils, for the making of the earth fruitful.
+We have also great variety of composts and soils, for the making of the earth fruitful.

-"We have high towers, the highest about half a mile in height, and some of them likewise set upon high mountains, so that the vantage of the hill with the tower is in the highest of them three miles at least.
-And these places we call the upper region, account the air between the high places and the low as a middle region.
-We use these towers, according to their several heights and situations, for insulation, refrigeration, conservation, and for the view of divers meteors - as winds, rain, snow, hail, and some of the fiery meteors also.
-And upon them in some places are dwellings of hermits, whom we visit sometimes and instruct what to observe.
+"We have high towers; the highest about half a mile in height; and some of them likewise set upon high mountains; so that the vantage of the hill with the tower is in the highest of them three miles at least.
+And these places we call the Upper Region; accounting the air between the high places and the low, as a Middle Region.
+We use these towers, according to their several heights, and situations, for insolation, refrigeration, conservation; and for the view of divers meteors; as winds, rain, snow, hail; and some of the fiery meteors also.
+And upon them, in some places, are dwellings of hermits, whom we visit sometimes, and instruct what to observe.

-"We have great lakes, both salt and fresh, whereof we have use for the fish and fowl.
-We use them also for burials of some natural bodies, for we find a difference in things buried in earth, or in air below the earth, and things buried in water.
-We have also pools, of which some do strain fresh water out of salt, and others by art do turn fresh water into salt.
-We have also some rocks in the midst of the sea, and some bays upon the shore for some works, wherein are required the air and vapor of the sea.
-We have likewise violent streams and cataracts, which serve us for many motions; and likewise engines for multiplying and enforcing of winds to set also on divers motions.
+"We have great lakes, both salt, and fresh; whereof we have use for the fish and fowl.
+We use them also for burials of some natural bodies: for we find a difference in things buried in earth or in air below the earth, and things buried in water.
+We have also pools, of which some do strain fresh water out of salt; and others by art do turn fresh water into salt.
+We have also some rocks in the midst of the sea, and some bays upon the shore for some works, wherein is required the air and vapor of the sea.
+We have likewise violent streams and cataracts, which serve us for many motions: and likewise engines for multiplying and enforcing of winds, to set also on going diverse motions.

-"We have also a number of artificial wells and fountains, made in imitation of the natural sources and baths, as tincted upon vitriol, sulphur, steel, brass, lead, nitre, and other minerals; and again, we have little wells for infusions of many things, where the waters take the virtue quicker and better than in vessels or basins.
-And among them we have a water, which we call water of paradise, being by that we do it made very sovereign for health and prolongation of life.
+"We have also a number of artificial wells and fountains, made in imitation of the natural sources and baths; as tincted upon vitriol, sulphur, steel, brass, lead, nitre, and other minerals.
+And again we have little wells for infusions of many things, where the waters take the virtue quicker and better, than in vessels or basins.
+And amongst them we have a water which we call Water of Paradise, being, by that we do to it made very sovereign for health, and prolongation of life.